bobsany16/100-Days-Of-Code2/log.md

 **Thoughts:** I want to be able to play a full-screen video with text on top.

 ### Day 82: ###

 **Progress:** Got to do a lot of Storybook recently and learning about React components and stuffs.
 Truly useful!
 **Thoughts:** Love it

+### Day 83: ###

+**Progress:** Lack of sleep for a couple nights has left me unmotivated but I pushed through with some freeCodeCamp's React lessons
+**Thoughts:** Trying to re-establish a healthy sleep/work-schedule has been hard but I believe I'll make it happen